MoldyMacaroniX/dashword.net/_src/posts/robtop-announced-the-geometry-dash-2-2-release-date-in-the-worst-way-possible.md

 From the start, [I had my suspicions that 2.2 was going to get delayed until November](/posts/geometry-dash-2-2-release-date-might-get-delayed-to-after-october/).
 And it all started with a release *month*.

 I'd imagine if RobTop was confident, he would give us a release day instead of a release month.
 Without a precise release date, 2.2's release felt like a far off estimate instead of a set-in-stone fact.

+I was surprised that RobTop wouldn't just give a release date like October 31st.
+I don't think there is any harm in finishing the update a few weeks early and giving us an actual release date to look forward to instead of [expecting the update to be shadowdropped out of nowhere](https://twitter.com/MoldyMacaroniX/status/1703263177440436575).